KaliDitzy/dpolitics/README.md

 ## Contribution
 It is possible for anyone to contribute, but it is recommend that if you plan to contribute frequently in the long-term, consider joining the development team officially from within the Discord server.
 ## Terms
-### Rev. 1
+### Revision 3
+Originally authored by KaliDitzy.
+A 'copy' of these assets is defined as - though is not limited to - any clone, fork, download, or mirror.
-As of 12/29/2025, if you redistribute these files, you must credit me in a way that is immediately visible, and you may not use it for non-commercial purposes.
-The reason I'm not simply placing this under something like Creative Commons is due to the fact I want to have the option to change my mind later.
-Commits beyond this point will be subject to these terms.
+If you redistribute these assets, you must credit the original author in a way that is clearly visible, and you may not use it for commercial purposes, except if you are the original author.
+Each copy must also include these terms, and may not modify them without explicit permission from the original author.
-### Rev. 2
-A typo was made, the mistake is in "non-commercial purposes", I meant to write "commercial purposes" instead.
+Each change to these terms only applies to copies that are created following each revision of the code, which may be viewed through the commit history.
+Redistributed copies must maintain verifiable version information or commit metadata.